dotkernel/api-documentation/docs/book/v6/extended-features/handler-structure.md

 ## Mapping of the handlers

-The full mapping of the handlers and their current paths and actions can be found [**here**](https://docs.dotkernel.org/img/api/v6/naming-convention.png).
+The full mapping of the handlers and their current paths and actions can be found in the full [naming convention table](https://docs.dotkernel.org/img/api/v6/naming-convention.png).

 [![naming-convention-thumbnail](https://docs.dotkernel.org/img/api/v6/naming-convention-thumbnail.png)](https://docs.dotkernel.org/img/api/v6/naming-convention.png)